intergalaktik/ulx4m-documentation/README.md

 ![GPIO](/pic/gpio.png)

+On this version SD_CARD is aslo connected to GPIO pins, so we can share it with ESP32 as on ULX3S.

+On this version FPGA JTAG pins are connected to some GPIO pins so you will not be able to use them as GPIOs, but you can acces JTAG over GPIO.

 If Waveshare IO board is used it can be powered only from USB-C.

 If you are using Raspberry IO board then you will need 12V DC input as micro USB does not have 5V connected.